Michigan for Vaccine Choice Handouts

 Dr. Alvin Moss has more than 40 years of medical practice, research, and teaching experience.
 His interest in vaccine safety and vaccine injury was first prompted by ethical concerns regarding conflicts of interest in vaccine research and in public policy.
 The opinions expressed are his own and do not represent those of his employer.

 How sanitation, clean water, and improved living conditions impacted disease rates and mortality.

 Check out this "gone-viral" set of questions compiled by a Michigan vaccine choice leader and advocate.

 Can a population achieve herd immunity through mass vaccination?
 Learn about efficacy rates of common vaccines.

 MDHHS Administrative Rule 325.176 Handouts and Materials

 View the statute vs. the MDHHS Administrative Rule.

 Outlines how vaccinated children must have waivers, too.
 Provided by Pinwheels for Vaccine Injury

 Explains how the Administrative Rule is an unfunded mandate that conflicts with the law and promotes government intrusion.

-Explains how the Administrative Rule gives unfettered discretion to the local health officer to exclude healthy students from school for any length of time.
+Explains how the Administrative Rule gives discretion to the local health officer to exclude healthy students from school for any length of time.